 Action must be taken if staff witness symptoms of sexual abuse including a child indicating sexual activity through words, play or drawing, having an excessive preoccupation with sexual matters or having an inappropriate knowledge of adult sexual behaviour, or language, for their developmental age.
 This may include acting out sexual activity on dolls or toys or in the role-play area with their peers, drawing pictures that are inappropriate for a child, talking about sexual activities or using sexual language or words.
 Additional signs of emotional and physical symptoms are shown below.

-Emotional signs Physical signs Beina overly affectionate Bruises or knowledgeable in sexual Bleeding, way discharge, inappropriate to the child's age or stage of pains or soreness in their development genital or anal area Personality changes, such as becoming Sexually transmitted insecure or clingy infections Regressing to younger behaviour Pregnancy. patterns, such as thumb sucking or bringing out discarded cuddly toys Sudden loss of appetite or compulsive eating Being isolated or withdrawn Inability to concentrate Lack of trust or fear of someone they know well, such as not wanting to be alone with a carer Becoming worried about clothing being removed.
+Emotional signs Physical signs Being overly affectionate or knowledgeable in a sexual way inappropriate to the child's age or stage of development Personality changes, such as becoming insecure or clingy Regressing to younger behaviour patterns, such as thumb sucking or bringing out discarded cuddly toys Sudden loss of appetite or compulsive eating Being isolated or withdrawn Inability to concentrate Lack of trust or fear of someone they know well, such as not wanting to be alone with a carer Becoming worried about clothing being removed.
+Bruises Bleeding, discharge, pains or soreness in their genital or anal area Sexually transmitted infections